SinaParvaresh/firstFlutterApp/README.md

 # firstFlutterApp

 ## Password Generator App
-This app will allow the user to sign in anonymously or through Google Sign in.
+This app will allow the user to sign in anonymously or through Google Sign-in.

 The user can then navigate to the password generation tab, and select the criteria to generate their own password.